 - sleeping bag

 - energy bar, muesli bar

 - necessary medicines

 - cash (for the huts)

 - printed proof of insurance

-It is also worth knowing about the peak and the park that several other mountain peaks are higher than 3000 meters.
+It is also worth knowing that several other mountain peaks are higher than 3000 meters in the peak and the park.
 Furthermore, Austria's longest glacier, the Pasterze, is located here.

 We hope you found the summary useful.
 If so, save this link for later or share it with your friends.
 Have a nice trip!
 Trekhunt team ❤️